Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-promotions-code-delete.md

             {{header.authorization}}

 + Parameter
-    + id (string) - the id of the Giftcard to delete the code of.
+    + id (string) - the id of the Promotion to delete the code of.

 + Response 200 (application/json)